-What is it?
+What is a Pilates Ball?

 The stability ball – otherwise known as a fitness, gym or Swiss ball – is made from soft elastic and filled with air.

-Despite the variety of sizes, these are still the largest of all the “small” props, and because of this are usually used for big, full-body exercises.
+Despite the variety of sizes, these are still the largest of all the “small” props, and because of this, are usually used for big, full-body exercises.

 The stability ball is a versatile piece of kit that can be used in a wide variety of ways.